naron-py/HPMA_Piano_v2/README.md

   mapping.
 - Test mode prints which keys would be played without sending any keystrokes.
 - Automatically transposes the entire song up or down in octave steps so all notes fit within the mapped three-octave range.
+If the song spans more than three octaves, notes outside the range are shifted by octaves individually to stay playable.

 ## Usage